hausbus/iobroker.hausbusde/README.md

 ```

 ## Setup
 The HausBusDe adapter is ready to use without further configurations.
 It is automatically searching for haus-bus.de components using UDP broadcast requests.
 Its mandatory to have at least one haus-bus.de component with a network interface (for example any relay module) that is connected to the same network like io broker.
-Any further components can be connected to the module with ethernet gateway using RS485.
+Any further components can be connected by RS485 to the module with ethernet gateway.

 ## Changelog
 ### 0.1.2 (2020-09-06)
 * (hausbusde) first public version

 ## License
 The MIT License (MIT)

-Copyright (c) 2018-2020 Moritz Heusinger <moritz.heusinger@gmail.com>
+Copyright (c) 2020 Hermann Höschen <info@haus-bus.de>

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal